Jasminehh/doodle_image_recognition_CNN/README.md

-# Doodle Image Recognition with CNN
+# Google Doodle Image Recognition with CNN

 By Jasmine He November, 2018